 History of Marske in Swaledale

-Marske’s recorded history starts with efforts to hide St Cuthberts’s bones from marauding vikings in the eighth century.
+Marske’s recorded history starts with efforts to hide St Cuthbert’s bones from marauding vikings in the eighth century.
 The list of rectors of St Edmund’s church goes back to 1225.
 Several landowners had manor houses in the area from the sixteenth century.
 The land-owning families produced three archbishops – one catholic and two Church of England.
 By the mid-1800s the Hutton family owned all of the land in the area, with the exception of that in New Forest.
 Until the 1960s almost all employment was dependent on this estate.
 Farming has always dominated the local economy, and whilst lead mining had some impact, its boom and bust left the area relatively unblemished.
 The expansion of Catterick Camp, associated with the World Wars, led to the compulsory acquisition of most of the estate land.
 In the 1950s and 60s the remaining estate land was sold off – much of it to families that still farm the land today.

 Read the full story below …..